primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...1]Welcome/+page.md

 # Primev Documentation

-Welcome to Primev technical documentation!
+Welcome to Primev technical documentation; a comprehensive set of information and resources to help you understand, use, and contribute to Primev!

-This documentation provides comprehensive information and resources to help you understand, use, and contribute to Primev.
 All repositories and documentation are open source and available on [Primev's github](https://github.com/primevprotocol) and we encourage community engagement and contributions to Primev.

 ## Introduction